How innovative carbon offset nonprofit Climate Vault plans to ‘supercharge’ its mission with digital transformation

 Using funds from its partner businesses and organizations, Climate Vault buys carbon allowances from markets, reducing the amount of carbon available.
 Then it invests into pioneering carbon removal technologies, reasoning that reduction alone isn’t enough—that we need to remove historic emissions from the Earth.

-Climate Vault was founded in December 2020 by Michael Greenstone, who was chief economist for the Obama administration.
+Climate Vault was co-founded in December 2020 by Michael Greenstone, who was chief economist for the Council of Economic Advisers for the Obama administration.

 Stakeholders are increasingly demanding robust climate plans from businesses and organizations: Investors are concerned with ESG (environmental, social, and governance) ratings, customers are making purchasing decisions based on companies’ sustainability track records, and employees have a growing interest in working for eco-conscious enterprises.